 The implant or any of its components may loosen, shift, or break.

 Pain, discomfort, or strange sensation due to the presence of the implanted device.

 Skin irritation or wound infection.

-Implant removal due to any of the above points.
+Implant removal may be necessary if the patients experiences side effects due to one of the above points.